nimble-dev/nimbleHMC/joss/paper/paper.md

 MCMC is the predominant tool used in Bayesian analyses to generate samples from the posterior distribution of model parameters conditional on observed data.
-MCMC is not a single algorithm, but actually a framework which admits any assignment of sampling techniques to unobserved parameters.
+MCMC is not a single algorithm, but actually a framework that admits assignment of a variety of sampling techniques to unobserved parameters.
 There exists a vast set of valid samplers to draw upon, which differ in complexity, autocorrelation of samples